Apple Cinnamon Protein Pancakes (Greek Yogurt, Gluten-Free)

 Step 4: Prepare the Cinnamon Whipped Cream Greek Yogurt

-Step 5: Layer and Enjoy!
+Step 5: Assemble and Serve!

 Delicious Serving Suggestions